-Sixth Form is an integral part of Hollygirt School, and as such is included in all safeguarding policy and procedures, and the Head of Sixth Form will be a Deputy DSL.
+Sixth Form is an integral part of Hollygirt School, and as such is included in all safeguarding policy and procedures.

 During their first day induction, students will be informed as to who they can speak to about concerns.
 This is the Head of Sixth Form, but also any member of staff.